Khsaadi/KD-LLMs/README.md

 Our code is based in [this commit](https://github.com/huggingface/transformers/commit/85fde09c97213bf7e8625f83096bb2a9e183f987) of HuggingFace Transformers.

-Our data and pre-trained models are uploaded to our HuggingFace [repo](https://huggingface.co/MiniLLM).
+Our code is based on this [code](https://github.com/microsoft/LMOps/tree/main/minillm)

 ## 2 Data
 ### 2.1 Resources
-+ The training/evaluation intruction-response data before processing can be downloaded from the following links: [dolly](https://huggingface.co/datasets/MiniLLM/dolly), [self-inst](https://huggingface.co/datasets/MiniLLM/self-inst), [vicuna](https://huggingface.co/datasets/MiniLLM/Vicuna), [sinst](https://huggingface.co/datasets/MiniLLM/sinst), and [uinst](https://huggingface.co/datasets/MiniLLM/uinst)
++ The training/evaluation intruction-response data before processing can be downloaded from the following links: [dolly](https://huggingface.co/datasets/MiniLLM/dolly) and [self-inst](https://huggingface.co/datasets/MiniLLM/self-inst)
 + The plain-text corpus $\mathcal{D}_\text{PT}$ can be download from the HugginFace datasets [repository](https://huggingface.co/datasets/openwebtext).
 For reproducibility, we recommend you to use the following preprocessed data.
-+ The processed data can be downloaded from the following links: [dolly](https://huggingface.co/datasets/MiniLLM/dolly-processed), [openwebtext](https://huggingface.co/datasets/MiniLLM/openwebtext-processed), [roberta-corpus](https://huggingface.co/datasets/MiniLLM/roberta-corpus-processed).
++ The processed data can be downloaded from the following links: [dolly](https://huggingface.co/datasets/MiniLLM/dolly-processed), [openwebtext](https://huggingface.co/datasets/MiniLLM/openwebtext-processed),

 ### 2.2 Data Processing